spacetelescope/jdaviz/docs/specviz/plugins.rst

 Data Analysis Plugins
 *********************

+To enable quick analysis of astronomical spectra, Specviz ships with a number of plugins that let you do various standard spectral analysis tasks.
+Note that these plugins all depend on `specutils` to do the actual analysis work - when doing these operations in the Notebook you are often better off using the `specutils` or `astropy` APIs directly instead of using the plugins.
+But for quick-look or interaction heavy workflows, the plugins provide a UI-based alternative.

 Data analysis plugins are found in the plugin tray, accessed via the :guilabel:`plugin` icon in the upper right corner of the Specviz application window.
 Each plugin may be used to perform data analysis tasks on